 (v) any other information that the network operator considers relevant to the investigation of the incident.

+[Regulation 24 amended: SL 2021/218 r.
+12.]

 25. Requirement not to disturb site of notifiable incident or physical evidence

 (1) This regulation applies to and in relation to a network operator if the Director has notified the network operator that an electricity inspector proposes to exercise his or her powers under the Energy Coordination Act 1994 section 14 in relation to the site of a notifiable incident or suspected notifiable incident.